0xjac/master-thesis/chapters/08-tools.md

-# The State Of Tooling
+# The State Of Tooling In The Ethereum Ecosystem

 The Ethereum ecosystem is still very new as a result the specific tools and libraries required are also either in there infancy or lacking.
 The existing tools and libraries are often still in alpha, beta or zero prefixed versions---Solidity itself is only at version `0.4`.
 This means they are often unstable, and with changing interfaces.
 The Ethereum in some respect tries to build a newer and more decentralized web, this is why the main library is called \gls{web3} and the most mature version of it is written in JavaScript.
 A lot of the tooling is written using \gls{node}.
 Reminiscent of the JavaScript ecosystem, the Ethereum ecosystem moves fast, even faster than JavaScript's, and the language syntax, tools and libraries are constantly changing.